Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Evaluation and Main Results

 \subsection{Results on the Spot-the-Diff Benchmark}

-The dataset of Spot-the-Diff comprises a collection of street view images.
-These images are obtained by capturing scenes from fixed surveillance cameras at different times, resulting in pairs of street view images with minor object differences.
-Following previous works, our finetuned MLLMs are evaluated on BLEU\cite{bleu}, METEOR\cite{meteor}, CIDEr-D\cite{cider} and ROUGE-L\cite{rouge}.
-Table \ref{tab:spot-the-diff} presents the results on the Spot-the-Diff benchmark.
+The dataset of Spot-the-Diff comprises pairs of street view images that display subtle object differences.
+These images are obtained by capturing scenes from fixed surveillance cameras at different time.

-Based on Table \ref{tab:spot-the-diff}, it is evident that after finetuning with our ``object replacement'' data, both LLaVA-1.5-7B and MGM-7B achieve significant performance improvements on the Spot-the-Diff benchmark, which indicates that our dataset enhances the ability of MLLMs to detect subtle differences between similar images.
+Following previous works, our fine-tuned MLLMs are evaluated on BLEU \cite{bleu}, METEOR \cite{meteor}, CIDEr-D \cite{cider} and ROUGE-L \cite{rouge}.
+As shown in \Cref{tab:spot-the-diff}, after fine-tuning with our ``object replacement'' data, both LLaVA-1.5-7B, MGM-7B, and InternVL2-8B achieve significant performance gains on Spot-the-Diff.
+Compared to score increases seen in prior models, our dataset yields even greater enhancements than those from previous iterations of image difference models.
+These positive results indicate that our dataset can enhance the ability of MLLMs to detect subtle differences between similar images.